thoughtbot/Argo/Documentation/Basic-Usage.md

 one of Argo's main features is the ability to help you grab the real parameters from the JSON structure in a way that is type-safe and concise.
 You don't need to manually check to make sure that a value is non-nil, or that it's of the right type.
-Argo leverages Swift's expressive type system to do that leaving lifting for you.
+Argo leverages Swift's expressive type system to do that heavy lifting for you.
 To help with the decoding process, Argo introduces two new operators for parsing a value out of the JSON:

 - `<|` will attempt to parse a single value from the JSON
 - `<||` will attempt to parse an array of values from the JSON

-The usage of these operators is simple:
+These are infix operators that correspond to familiar operations:

-- `json <| "name"` is analogous to `json["name"]`
+- `json <| "name"` is analogous to `json["name"]`, in cases where a single item is associated with the `"name"` key
-- `json <|| "posts"` is analogous to `json["posts"]`
+- `json <|| "posts"` is analogous to `json["posts"]`, in cases where an array of items is associated with the `"posts"` key

-As a bonus, if your JSON contains nested data whose intermediate elements are also `Decodable`, then you can retrieve a nested value by using an array of
+As a bonus, if your JSON contains nested data whose elements are also `Decodable`, then you can retrieve a nested value by using an array of strings:
-strings:

 - `json <| ["location", "city"]` is analogous to `json["location"]["city"]`

-Each of these operators will attempt to extract the specified value from the JSON structure and if a value is found, the operator will also attempt to cast the value to the expected type.
-If it can't find a value, the function will return a `Decoded.MissingKey(message: String)` failure state.
-If the value it finds is of the wrong type, the function will return a `Decoded.TypeMismatch(message: String)` failure state.
+Each of these operators will attempt to extract the specified value from the JSON structure.
+If a value is found, the operator will then attempt to cast the value to the expected type.
+If that all works out, the operator will return the decoded object wrapped inside a `Decoded<T>.Success(.Some(value))`.
+If the value it finds is of the wrong type, the function will return a `Decoded<T>.Failure(.TypeMismatch(expected: String, actual: String))` failure state.
+If it can't find any value at all for the specified key, the function will return a `Decoded<T>.Failure(.MissingKey(name: String))` failure state.

 There are also Optional versions of these operators: